Issue Template

 url: https://docs.gitcode.com/

-about: We are always here to help you and answer any questions you may have about using GitCode
+about: We are here to help you anytime, answering all your questions about using GitCode

 Field explanations in config.yml are as follows: